Vrushabh9975/Face-emotion-Recognition/README.md

 ## Conclusion
 Finally we build the webapp and deployed which has training accuracy of 66% and test accuracy of 56% .

-If you see the how webapp works, then visit this link:-
+If you see the how it works in local system, then visit this link:- https://github.com/Vrushabh9975/Face-emotion-Recognition/blob/main/Demo_local_video.mp4

 ## Some real life experience form project
 Understand the deep concept of project